 The origin of the Welsh girl name Eleri is uncertain, but many think it comes from the river Eleri in Ceredigion, Wales.
-Eleri was also a Welsh princess; the daughter of the king Brychan the 5th.Elin
+Eleri was also a Welsh princess, the daughter of king Brychan the 5th.Elin

-Elin is perhaps a deviation of the name Helen.
+Elin is perhaps a variation of the name Helen.
 Similar girls’ names in Welsh include Elen, Elena, and Eleni.

-Saint Elen Luyddog of Caernarfon, according to Welsh legend, was the wife of Roman emperor Magnus Maximus: she ordered the construction of the roads connecting several key parts of Wales during the late 4th century.
+According to Welsh legend, Saint Elen Luyddog of Caernarfon was the wife of Roman emperor Magnus Maximus: she ordered the construction of the roads connecting several key parts of Wales during the late 4th century.

 Going even further back, the antlered female goddess Elen of the Ways potentially dates back to the Old Stone Age, making this an ancient name with powerful, mystical origins.Erin

-The name Erin is more likely to be of Irish, than Welsh, origin; meaning "from the island to the west".
+The name Erin is more likely to be of Irish than of Welsh origin, meaning “from the island to the west”.
 However, linguists state that the name is also very similar to the old Welsh name for Ireland.Ffion

-One explanation of the girl name Ffion is that it comes from a Welsh word meaning ‘foxglove’ (a poisonous, but beautiful, flower) or from the Irish name Fíona, derived from a word meaning “vine”.
+One explanation of the girl's name Ffion is that it comes from a Welsh word meaning “foxglove” (a poisonous but beautiful flower) or from the Irish name Fíona, derived from a word meaning “vine”.

-Lowri is a Welsh form of the name Laura, which in itself stems from the word laurel - the ancient tree on which you’ll find bay leaves.Mali
+Lowri is a Welsh form of the name Laura, which in itself stems from the word laurel - the ancient tree that produces bay leaves.Mali

 The name Mali seems to have many meanings, as well as being a country in Africa.
 It is thought to perhaps be a Welsh version of Molly or a nickname from the name Mair.